 Kerry is one of the most popular places to visit it Ireland.
 It does have the Lakes of Killarney which are massively popular, the Ring of Kerry, and the Dingle Peninsula.
 I did visit Killarney but only because it is where my Donahue family is from.
 I visited in December when we were just about the only tourists in town.

-Beyond that, decided what a visit to Ireland means to you.
+Beyond that, decide what a visit to Ireland means to you.
 Do you want to see where Waterford Crystal is produced or Belleek China?
 Is kissing the Blarney Stone a must?
 Do you want to be impressed with the Rock of Cashel or discover Ireland's past at Newgrange?

 I am happy to help, answer questions or share about some of the places we really enjoyed, just drop me a line.